Abhinav200323/Budget-Expense-Register-Monitoring-system/README.md

 mysql -u root -p < ber.sql

 # 4. Create LDAP using docker
-make changes in server.js file in LdapAuth and mysql.createPool change information about ldap and sql there for better functionality
+make changes in .env file in LdapAuth and mysql.createPool change information about ldap and sql there for better functionality
 # 5. Run the server
 node server.js